 Those currently eligible for a vaccine include:

 If you are in one of the above groups and have already been invited, please use the booking information you were sent to arrange this as soon as possible.
-People aged 45-49 should receive an invitation from a local vaccination site in the coming weeks.

 If you are in one of the above groups but haven’t received an invitation yet, you can also book an appointment now through the national booking service at www.nhs.uk/covid-vaccination or by calling 119 anytime between 7am -11pm, seven days a week (free of charge).